 Values help perform calculations and store data.
 For example, to calculate the sum 1 + 2, the computer must store at least three values: the numbers 1, 2, and 3.

-In a digital image, every pixel is a unit of data that contains values representing the component colors of the pixel.
+In a digital image, every pixel is a unit of data containing values representing the component colors of the pixel.
 An image stored in a 24-bit RGB format contains three bytes (24 bits) per pixel.
 Each of these bytes represents a red, green, or blue color value.
 Combining these values produces any of 16.7 million unique colors, also known as true color.

 Values are stored in variables.
 In math and computer programming, a variable is a named unit of data that can be assigned a value.
 The value, whatever it may be, can be referred to by that name.